Signaletic operads: Combinatorial models and actions

 \subsubsection{Bounded cuts in \texorpdfstring{$2$}{2}-permutations}

 We introduce first an intruiguing class of $2$-permutations.
-These permutations will be instrumental in studying the action of the tidy parallel $2$-citelangis operad, but we also believe that they would deserve further study for their own right.
+These permutations will be instrumental in studying the action of the tidy parallel $2$-citelangis operad, but we also believe that they deserve further study for their own sake.